Tealium/tealium-ios/README.md

 # Tealium Mobile Library for iOS Version 5.0.3

 This mobile library leverages the power of Tealium's [TIQ™ Tag Management](http://tealium.com/products/tealium-iq-tag-management-system/), [AudienceStream™](http://tealium.com/products/audiencestream/) and [Data Access™](http://tealium.com/products/tealium-dataaccess/) products, or any combination of, making them natively available to iOS applications.
+Please contact your Account Manager first to verify your agreement(s) for licensed products.

 ## What does Tealium do?